 Endless Love actually isn’t a terrible film (not exactly the highest praise, I know) where the two leads at least have some good chemistry and Bruce Greenwood is a lot of fun even if his character becomes a caricature by the end.
-It’s the typical love story seen numerous time (Footloose also has the same basic premise) but it’s not all bad and at least watchable if not also safe and forgettable.
+It’s the typical love story seen numerous time but it’s not all bad and at least watchable if not also safe and forgettable.

 Genre(s): Romance, Drama

 Universal | PG13 – 105 min. – $34.98 | May 27, 2014

 THE MOVIE – 2.75/5